 How much fuel does the McNeil Station use?

 The amount of wood used depends on the operating conditions of the plant.
-To run McNeil at full load, approximately 76 tons of whole-tree chips are consumed per hour.
+To run McNeil at full load, approximately 76 tons of wood chips are consumed per hour.
 That amounts to about 30 cords per hour (there are about 2.5 tons of chips per cord of green wood).
 When the plant is operating at full load on gas, it uses 550,000 cubic feet of gas per hour.

 How much electricity is produced?